caseyanderson/howtoSC3/MDPFA21/01-crash-course-FA21.md

 	Out.ar( out, Pan2.ar(finalSig) );
 }).add;

+s.scope;

 x = Synth( \sin, [ \freq, 400, \amp, 0.5]);

 x.set(\trig, 1);
 x.set(\trig, 0 );
-s.scope;
 ```

 Here we define a `SynthDef` named `\sin` with a `sustaining` envelope, or an envelope that plays continuously until receiving an off message.
-Variables are used to organize the code into chunks: `env`, short for envelope, is the portion of our code that allows us to toggle the sound on and off; `sig`, short for signal, is the portion of our code that defines what the sound is.
-Multiplying the `env` by the `sig` is what results in the "on/off" functionality above and occurs in the `finalSig` line.
+Variables are used to organize the code into chunks: `env` (or envelope) allows us to toggle the sound on and off; `sig` (or signal) defines what the sound is.
+Multiplying the `env` by the `sig` results in the "on/off" functionality above and occurs in `finalSig`.

 The resulting signal is written to a `Bus` (in this case, our speakers) in the `Out.ar` line, which also converts our `Mono` signal to `Stereo`.
 Note: I reuse the above general structure for all sustaining sounds unless something special/unusual is needed.